 Computer Science Department

-My research is in the general area of discrete optimization.
+My research is in the general area of algorithm design and discrete optimization.
 My main research focus is on algorithm design when the inputs are poorly known, which includes the fields of online algorithms, stochastic optimization, and mechanism design.
 My work is largely methodological, with some applications to e-commerce, databases, data analysis, and networks.